CARO User Guide for Trading Partners #

-For Outgoing VRS Events, you will also see a section called Counterparty Interaction.
+For Outgoing VRS Events only, you will see a section called Counterparty Interaction.
 The counterparty is the trading partner you have interacted with in the selected VRS-facilitated exchange.
 Read more in section VRS Event Status below.

 VRS Event Status #

 In the list view, CARO displays one VRS Event status for incoming events and up to two statuses for outgoing events.Watch app demo of this feature

 The first status icon in the VRS Events overview screen applies to both outgoing and incoming VRS Events.
 It tells you about the VRS-facilitated credential exchange at your end of the interaction with the other trading partner, i.e. your counterparty.

 The second status icon in the VRS Events overview screen applies only to outgoing VRS Events.
 It tells you what has happened to your VRS-facilitated credential exchange at your counterparty’s end of the interaction.
 This status is only available when your counterparty is also a CARO user.
 Furthermore, it is possible that your VRS finds that something is wrong with your credential and may choose not to send it over to your business partner.
 Hence, there would be no counterparty status.

 Note that the second icon pops out when you hover over it in the VRS Events overview screen.
 The blue eye icon tells you that the second (i.e. counterparty) status is available.
 The eye is greyed out when the counterparty status is not available.